LokuSE/lokuse.github.io/_posts/2019-10-19-best-website-builders.markdown

 * No app store (mean does not have a ton of apps) because It’s an all-in-one platform.
 It is also cons.
 Fewer issues after adding a plugin.
 * No autosave for pages or posts

-I extremely recommend Squarespace.
-It's one of the best all-around website builder.
+I can recommend Squarespace.
+It's one of the best comprehensive website builder.
 They were able to combine an intuitive website builder with perfect themes, best (in market) features and competitive pricing plans.

 ***
 ## [Shopify] — Best Ecommerce Website Builder